shelleyolivia/learn-tutorials/mirror/07-transfer-nft.md

 In order to make each post's NFT transferable, we need to write a function that activates the blue **Transfer NFT** button shown on each entry's page.
 If we go to the `TransferNFTForm.tsx` component, we see a `handleSubmit` button with some simple instructions to connect the smart contract to signer, and to call `transferFrom` on the smart contract.

 Recall from Step 6 that we can instantiate a signer by calling `getSigner` on `provider`.
-Recall also that we can connect the `signer` to the `contract` as well:
+Recall also that we can connect the `signer` to the `contract` as well, so we can use that code here to connect the smart contract and the signer at the top of `handleSubmit`:

 ```javascript
 const signer = provider.getSigner();